-5.4 DESCRIPTION OF MAINTENANCE ACTIVITIES
+7. BRIEF DISCRIPTION OF MAINTENANCE ACTIVITIES:

-The following section briefly describe the maintenance activities to be followed to achieve the abovementioned objectives.
+The following section briefly describe the maintenance activities for the various phases of the project.
 Site specific Method Statements were developed for river maintenance from recommendations made by the specialists.
-Please refer to Appendix D1 - D6 for more detailed Method Statements.
-The Environmental Management Programme (EMPr) should be read in conjunction with these Method Statements.
+Please refer to Appendix D1 - D7 for more detailed Method Statements.
+The Environmental Management Programme (EMPr) (Appendix 12 of the EIR) should be read in conjunction with these Method Statements.

 It should be noted that these method statements are merely guidelines and must be refined once the applicable contractors are appointed.
-The department must be informed of any changes to the the method statements and MMP.
+The department must be informed of any changes to the method statements and MMP.